-Research Internships in Ocean Sciences (RIOS) for 2013
+Research Internships in Ocean Sciences (RIOS)

 What is RIOS?

 RIOS is an undergraduate research program that will introduce you to an active and collaborative ocean research environment.
 With support from the National Science Foundation, you will conduct ocean research over a paid, 10-week summer internship offered by the Department of Marine and Coastal Sciences at Rutgers, the State University of New Jersey.
 Continuing undergraduate students pursuing majors in environmental sciences, engineering, geology, biology, physics, or mathematics are encouraged to apply.

 - You will interact with scientific leaders in ocean and environmental research

 - You will start building a network of contacts for a future science career and advanced graduate study

 - You will gain research, proposal writing, and presentation skills